HarshitCode-02/STOP-WATCH/README.md

+⏱️ Stopwatch Application

+A simple and interactive Stopwatch application built to measure time intervals accurately with an intuitive user interface.
+The application allows users to start, pause, resume, and reset the timer seamlessly, making it ideal for productivity tracking, workouts, and time-based tasks.

+The stopwatch updates time in real-time and ensures precise tracking with minimal performance overhead.
+This project demonstrates a strong understanding of time management logic, event handling, and UI responsiveness, making it a great beginner-friendly yet practical application.

+✨ Features

+Start, pause, and reset functionality

+Real-time time tracking

+User-friendly interface

+Lightweight and fast performance

+🛠️ Tech Stack

+HTML

+CSS

+JavaScript

+React.js

+This project is perfect for learning JavaScript timers, DOM manipulation, and building functional UI components.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.